 The right dessert can make that special meal incredible

 About five years ago my dear friends Meg and Aaron invited me for dinner at their place on the Jersey shore.
-If you don’t know where the Jersey shore is, go south from Manhattan for about a hour or so and then direct East until you hit sand.
+If you don’t know where the Jersey Shore is, go south from Manhattan for about an hour or so and then direct East until you hit sand.
 The Jersey shore is a mini-paradise for those who know it, and the locals just call the beach.
 The summer in Joisey (as the strong accent proliferates now in my head) the weather is hot and sunny.
 Being invited to have dinner at my friend’s place on the ocean was special.

 My two friends love to cook and love food.
 Aaron was the chef that night for this invited meal.
 They live directly in front of the ocean (lucky them), in a cute and lively apartment.
 Belmar in the summer is a touristy area and everyone is walking around enjoying sun and fun.
 The meal that night was stupendous (it is true Aaron, you are an amazing cook!) but it was his dessert that left a strong memory to the meal.
 With the warm summer breezes and my stomach pleasantly full, this light and simple dessert hit the spot.
 I have made it again several times and it is still delicious each time.
 But I will admit, this dessert tastes even better sitting in front of the ocean on a warm summer night.

 Thank you Aaron, I present you with the recipe for Mascarpone and Lime Topped Watermelon.
-But first…let me add my two cents on desserts.

 A small dessert portion is just right to feel satiated